akka/akka/akka-docs/src/main/paradox/actors.md

 @@@ warning

-Keep in mind that an actor stopping and its name being deregistered are separate events which happen asynchronously from each other.
+Keep in mind that an actor stopping and its name being deregistered are separate events that happen asynchronously from each other.
 Therefore it may be that you will find the name still in use after `gracefulStop()` returned.
-In order to guarantee proper deregistration, only reuse names from within a supervisor you control and only in response to a `Terminated` message, i.e. not for top-level actors.
+To guarantee proper deregistration, only reuse names from within a supervisor you control and only in response to a `Terminated` message, i.e. not for top-level actors.